BenCaunt8300/stockit/README.md

 from stockit import stockit_class
 ```

-then lets create an object out of stockit_class, passing it our pandas dataframe
+then lets create an instance of stockit_class, passing it our pandas dataframe

 ```python